 Raleigh Environmental Awards / Sustainability Series

-The City of Oaks Foundation is a partner with the City of Raleigh in sponsoring the Raleigh Environmental Awards program to recognize outstanding work in environmental stewardship in our community, and sponsored awards and mini-grants for urban agriculture projects.
+The City of Oaks Foundation has partnered with the City of Raleigh in sponsoring the Raleigh Environmental Awards program to recognize outstanding work in environmental stewardship in our community, and sponsored awards and mini-grants for urban agriculture projects.
 Today, the Foundation is creating a new forum for public outreach and education related to conservation and environmental sustainability, called the Sustainability Series.
 More information coming soon!

 The City of Oaks Foundation supports efforts to promote urban agriculture in Raleigh and keep gardening and farming traditions alive in our community.
 Raleigh was built on small family farms and neighbors growing and sharing the bounties of their own gardens.
 We can help preserve this important part of our culture, and support more local sustainable food production, by keeping land in agricultural use and repurposing urban land as green space that supports food production.

 Raleigh Parks & Green Ways

 The City of Oaks Foundation partners with the City of Raleigh to improve our local park system, accepting gifts and grants for park improvements approved by the City.
 Part of this partnership includes assisting the Friends of the Millbrook Dog Park, and facilitating donations for park benches and bike racks.
 For more about the Millbrook Dog Park please visit: MillbrookDogPark.com

 The Foundation also works to acquire land for our local green way system, to secure vital links that connect the trail system and to protect and preserve important wetlands in our community.